Titanic tragedy still fascinates 100 years later

 Hundreds of passengers in the few available lifeboats were rescued by the Carpathia, captained by Arthur Henry Rostron, only hours after the sinking.
 But too many died in the icy Atlantic.

-The book concludes with photographs from various expeditions taken after the wreck was discovered after 73 years in 12,460 feet (3,797 meters) of water.
+The book concludes with photographs from various expeditions taken after the wreck was discovered after 73 years in 12,460 feet of water.

 "Its durability is to do with how true much of it is." said Sullivan.
 "It will be remembered not for 100 years but for 200 years."